 The positive impact of floods on farming include water harvesting, replenishing soil nutrients in flood plains and restoring ecological balance in flood plains and swampy areas.
 The negative impact of floods on agriculture can affect individuals, businesses and the regional and national economy.
 It includes loss of animals, crops and property.
 Each of these are further discussed.

-Positive Impact of floods on farming
+Positive Impact of floods on Agriculture

 Though floods can be devastating, they have a positive impact on agriculture and incomes.
 They help in depositing soil nutrients, water harvesting, restoring river ecosystems and fishing.

 Read Next: How to control floods in your farm

 - Water harvesting: Floods are the natural way of pumping water into natural and man-made water storages.
 These include; ponds, reservoirs, dams, irrigation channels and lakes like the Seven forks dams.
 This water is used for many months for drinking, irrigation and hydro electric power generation until the next rainy season.